-- 1. a written report to be provided to students, including but not limited to: - the name and level of the course in which the student has been enrolled - a grade, score, mark, or narrative indicating the degree to which the student has mastered the student learning outcomes; - 2. an achievement scale, which is the range of possible levels of language ability as represented by the levels of courses offered within the curricular program; - 3. an interpretation of that scale, which provides descriptors for each course within each level written in terms of describable and measurable student learning outcomes.
+- 1. a written report to be provided to students, including but not limited to: - the name and level of the course in which the student has been enrolled - a grade, score, mark, or narrative indicating the degree to which the student has mastered the student learning outcomes; - 2. an achievement scale, which is the range of possible levels of language ability as represented by the levels of courses offered within the curricular program; - 3. an interpretation of that scale, which provides descriptors for each course within each level written in terms of observable and measurable student learning outcomes.

-If these essential parts of the reporting system-course achievement levels, an achievement scale, and an interpretation of the scale-are not available on the written report, they must be available and easily accessible, such as on the syllabus or in a student handbook, not only to students but also to others who might need to know, such as parents, employers, sponsors, or admissions officers.
+If these essential parts of the reporting system-course achievement levels, an achievement scale, and an interpretation of the scale-are not available on the written report, they must be available and easily accessible not only to students but also to others who might need to know, such as parents, employers, sponsors, or admissions officers.